RepRapLtd/EchoPi/README.md

 Run the Python program and tell Alexa to discover your devices.
 She should find it.
 Test that it works by turning the load on and off.

 Then shut everything down and disconnect it.
-Fit a USB-WiFi adapter in place of the ethernet and power everything up again.
+Fit a micro-USB-WiFi adapter in place of the ethernet and power everything up again.
 You should be able to ssh into the Pi as before.

-Ask Echo/Alexa to turn your device on.
+Ask Alexa to turn your device on.
 If she sees it, great.
-But if not, press and hold the Echo button to put it into setup mode and leave it for a minute or so, then press and hold it again to turn setup off.
+But if not, press and hold the Echo/Echo-dot button to put it into setup mode and leave it for a minute or so, then press and hold it again to turn setup off.
 It should reconnect to your hub and then be able to turn your device on and off.

 ## Useful Links